 Mild sunburn symptoms typically include skin redness and pain.
 After about 4-7 days, skin peeling may occur

 You definitely want to stay out of the sun until the redness fades.
 Stay hydrated, and keep your skin cool.
 Helpful home remedies for sunburn and heat rash include cool compresses and baths, loose fitting clothing, and over-the-counter (OTC) pain relievers.
-Use a medical grade lotion like our Calming Cream (see page 2 of my product shop) that combines aloe vera with a pop of hydrocortisone to soothe and moisturize sun-burnt skin.
+Use a medical grade lotion like our Rescue Cream (see page 2 of my product shop) that combines aloe vera with a pop of hydrocortisone to soothe and moisturize sun-burnt skin.
 You can use the calming cream twice daily to alleviate symptoms and promote healing.
 Petroleum jelly, Aquaphor ointment, or Vaniply from the drugstore will help sunburned lips and areas where the skin has peeled and is raw.
 Keep those areas coated while they epithelialize and heal.
-You can layer the calming cream with ointment.
+You can layer the Rescue cream with ointment.

 The tiny beads are man made hydrated silica that is non-abrasive, which feels like tiny crystals brushing over your skin.
 I LOVE the feel, I’ve never loved a scrub more and it gives you a really deep clean.
 This cleanser is a great addition to any skincare routine and can be used 2-3 times per week.
 It is great to alternate this with your everyday cleanser.
 It also doubles as a mask simply by leaving it on for 5-10 minutes for an even deeper clean before you rinse.